Welcome to Football Betting Explained. The aim of this website is too give you all the information and more you need for betting on football.

 Best Bookmakers For Football Betting

-For example, if you like placing accumulator bets on premier league matches, Paddy Power will give you a refund – as a free bet – up to a maximum of £50 if one leg of a five-fold bet lets you down, also known as acca insurance.
+For example, if you like placing accumulator bets on premier league matches, some bookmakers will give you a refund – as a free bet – up to a maximum of £10 if one leg of a five-fold bet lets you down.

-It’s only a small adjustment to make to your football betting, but it could save you money, or make you more money.
-This is just an example of the sorts of little tips and snippets of football betting information that we will bring you here.
+It’s only a small adjustment to make to your football betting, but it could save you money.
+It can even make you more money from betting on football.
+This is just an example of the sorts of little football betting tips we will bring you here.

 Football Betting Explained is currently under construction, so please be patient with us.
 But you can rest assured that you will soon have all the information you need about how football betting works.